Lake Fork of the Arkansas Watershed Working Group

 - To provide potential natural resource damage remediation opportunities.

-The group is presently comprised of representatives from U.S. Bureau of Land Management, Colorado Department of Public Health and Environment, U.S. Environmental Protection Agency, U.S. Geological Survey, U.S. Forest Service, Colorado Division of Reclamation, Mining and Safety, Colorado Mountain College, Trout Unlimited, other academic institutions, local landowners, and citizens.
+The group is presently comprised of representatives from the BLM, CDPHE, EPA, U.S. Geological Survey (USGS), USFS, Colorado Division of Reclamation, Mining and Safety (CDRMS), CMC, Trout Unlimited (TU), other academic institutions, local landowners, and citizens.

 The Lake Fork watershed lies in central Colorado east of the Continental Divide approximately 5 miles west of Leadville in Lake County, Colorado.
-It encompasses approximately 86 square miles (approximately 55,000 acres) of an area ranging in elevation from nearly 14,000 feet at the Continental Divide to about 9,000 feet in the Arkansas River Valley where it discharges into the Arkansas River.
+It encompasses approximately 86 square miles (approximately 55,000 acres) of an area ranging in elevation from 14,433 feet near the Continental Divide to about 9,400 feet in the Arkansas River Valley where it discharges into the Arkansas River.
 Flow is controlled by snowpack melt and summer storm runoff.

 The Lake Fork flows approximately five miles from Sugarloaf Dam into the Arkansas River supplying the Arkansas River Valley with water used for municipal, industrial and recreational purposes.
 Below the Lake Fork confluence, the Arkansas River does not meet Colorado water quality standards.
 Past studies have demonstrated that this reach continues to be contaminated for up to 16 miles down gradient, and the river is shown to be affected by metal contamination for over 100 miles down gradient from Lake County.
 The Arkansas River is considered to be a source of potable water for the Front Range population centers of Aurora, Colorado Springs and Pueblo,and additionally, its general use includes recreation and agricultural purposes.